BChow5/Assignment1/README.md

 4. Click **Generate Token**
 5. Save your API token somewhere safe for later use

-#### Use the API Token to Grant Account Access to Doctl
+### Use the API Token to Grant Account Access to Doctl

-1. Copy and run the following code in your terminal to connect your API token
+1. Copy and run the following code to connect your API token
 ###### NOTE: Be sure to give this authentication a name by changing "NAME"

 ```bash
 doctl auth init --context NAME
 ```

-1. Pass in the API token string when prompted by `doctl auth init`
+1. Enter in the API token string (the one you made earlier) when prompted by `doctl auth init`
 2. Copy and run the following code to switch to the correct authenticated account
 ###### NOTE: Change "NAME" to the name of the account you want to switch to that appears after `doctl auth list`